-Electricity supply: The ships electricity is 24V DC when away from the shore.
-There is a generator for 240 V AC but this is usually not run, especially not at night to keep the vessel quiet and peaceful and in tune with the environment.
-In port, standard 240 V AC UK 3 pin sockets are provided in the main cabins and galley.
+Electricity supply: The ships electricity is 24V DC when away from the shore but you can recharge your electronic devices, phone, cameras, laptops, etc, using the boat’s transformer.
+In port, standard 240 V AC UK 3 pin sockets are provided in the main cabins.

-Emergency contact: You will have to communicate us 2 emergency contacts, which will be collected during the booking process.
-Alternatively for you to be reacheable during your stay onboard, you may be reached on our phone : 07745 550988 and urgent messages can be sent via our office email: firstname.lastname@example.org marked for your attention.
+Emergency contact: We shall ask you to give us 2 emergency contacts, which will be collected during the booking process.
+During your stay onboard, you may be reached on our phone: 07745 550988 and urgent messages can be sent via our office email: email@example.com marked for your attention.

 Smoking: No smoking is allowed anywhere down below in the St Hilda including all the cabins and deck saloon.

 Valuables: Please keep your valuables safe below.
 On deck, please make sure you secure all personal belongings to avoid loss overboard.